 Want to Work Together?

 To schedule nutrition counseling with Jessica, please fill out this form and we will be in touch.

 Jessica works with athletes, those struggling with disordered eating and eating disorders, neurodiverse clients, and queer and trans+ clients.
-Jessica is in-network with BCBS PPO and out-of-network with insurance providers.
+Jessica is in-network with BCBS PPO and out-of-network with other insurance providers.
 If you would like to submit a claim to your insurance provider, we can provide you with a superbill.

 Jessica Steinbach, MPH, RD, has a Masters in Public Health with specialization in Nutrition and Dietetics from Loma Linda University.
 She received a BS in Biology with a minor in Chemistry from University of Redlands.
 Jessica is trained in how to offer dietary counseling and support to those diagnosed with ARFID as well as trained in Trans+ care.
 Jessica has been working with those struggling with eating disorders and from disordered eating for over two years.
 She is educated in vegan and vegetarian nutrition and utilizes this knowledge in both her personal and professional life.